floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Ways to Fight a Traffic Ticket in Florida

-The information on a traffic citation is sufficient to direct offenders on how to fight a ticket.
+The information on a traffic citation is typically sufficient to direct offenders on how to fight a ticket.
 Some of the main details on a ticket include:

 • The name of the offender